JerryI/wolfram-js-frontend/README.md

 ## Highlights

-### Not Your Usual Jupyter-Like Notebook Environment
+### Not a typical Jupyter-like notebook environment
 It supports dynamics, GUI building blocks, and powerful Mathematica syntax out of the box.

 ![alt text](imgs/Isingspins-ezgif.com-optipng.png)